makmour/cleanup-kit/readme.txt

 == WP-CLI Commands ==

-This plugin provides robust WP-CLI commands for server-side management.
+Use the power of the command line to manage your store cleanup efficiently.

 ### 1. List Categories
-View a table of all product categories.
+View a table of all product categories, their IDs, slugs, and product counts.

 `wp store-toolkit list-categories`